MibAX/TastyBites/README.md

 **Clarifying Story**

 A restaurant has an agreement with you to try their meals and provide feedback.
-Each week, they send you a meal = (recipe bundle) = (a set of recipes e.g., Burger + Fries + Drink) to try.
-Once the bundle arrives, you taste and evaluate each item, then provide feedback for the entire bundle: either **"LIKE"** if it meets your standards or **"DISLIKE"** if it doesn’t.
+Each week, they send you a meal = (recipe-bundle) = (a set of recipes e.g., Burger + Fries + Drink) to try.
+Once the recipe-bundle arrives, you try and evaluate and provide feedback for the entire recipe-bundle: either **"LIKE"** if it meets your standards or **"DISLIKE"** if it doesn’t.

-- **Observable** = The stream of weekly recipe bundles (The continuous flow of recipe bundles sent by the company every week).
+- **Observable** = The stream of weekly recipe-bundles (The continuous flow of recipe-bundles sent by the restaurant every week).
 - **Subscription** = The agreement that enables you to receive these recipe bundles.
 - **Data emitted** = Weekly Recipe Bundle (Each emitted value is a bundle of recipes e.g., Burger + Fries + Drink).
 - **Observer** = The process of trying and providing feedback for each recipe bundle as a whole (Handles the bundle and gives feedback: "Adopt" or "Reject").